rcpurdue/nbtmpl/README.md

  -  `nbtmpl1` = arbitrary name for the Docker image - use whatever you want
  -  `https://...` = repository URL - substitute your own when you customize the code
  -  `nbtmpl` = repo name (and, therefore, the name of the repo's directory) - change if customized
- -  `data` = relative path to the directory holding data files - change as needed
- -  `8866:8866` = connection port mapping within and out of container - change if needed
+ -  `8866:8866` = connection port mapping within and out of container - change if conflicts

 ### Upload container